Acadian-Ambulance/Acadian.FSharp/README.md

 This library extends several core modules:

-- `String` is filled out with almost all System.String member functions as module functions.
+- `String` is filled out with almost all System.String member functions as module functions, as well as a few new functions such as `ifEmpty` and `ifWhitespace`.
 - `Seq` has additions such as `isNotEmpty` and `tryMax`.
 - `Option` has additions such as `iter2`, `iter3`, and `ofCond`.
 - `Result` has additions to assist in validation workflows such as `okIf`, `errorIf`, `ofCond`, `ofOption`, `ofRegex`